 How to Become a Consistent Blogger Yourself

 - Pick up a notebook to write in.
 Make it a nice one, so you enjoy writing in it.
 But not so nice that you don’t want to blemish it with scribbles.
 On second thoughts, make it a shitty one.

-- Grab a pen.
-Now this should be nice, because who wants to write with a fucked up pen?
+Grab a pen.
+Now this should be nice, because who wants to write with a crappy pen?
 NOBODY.
 And you want to make it as likely as possible that you will actually do this.

-- Jot down new ideas as they arrive in your brain.
+Jot down new ideas as they arrive in your brain.
 Trust me, it’ll happen.
 Once you become the sort of person who writes ideas for blog posts down, you won’t be able to stop yourself.
 ‘Oh, I could write about that!’ will become a common thought.
 Don’t worry if this doesn’t happen straight away though.
-If you’re persistent, eventually it will — something will flick in your brain, and you will magically be more receptive to new ideas.
-(Not really magically.
-SCIENCEALLY.)
+If you’re persistent, eventually it will – something will flick in your brain, and you will magically be more receptive to new ideas.

 - Almost forgot the most important part: once a week sit down with your notebook, choose an idea, and go to town on it.
 Get that thing PUBLISHED.

 And voila!
 You will never be short of blog post ideas again, not even when life throws you one of those pesky curveballs, so you’ll have no excuse not to publish something every goddamn week.